 The 2015 USWNT World Cup Win Changed the Face of American Soccer

-There are, however, some pretty clear arguments for why the USSF is still missing the point.
+There are, however, some pretty clear arguments for why the USSF was still missing the point.

 Firstly, looking at total revenue over the 10-year period hides the fact that the women’s team has jumped past the men’s team in recent years, particularly since its 2015 World Cup win.
 The team’s victory tour registered $23 million in game revenue — or about $16 million more than the USSF had projected.
 The end result was a $6.6 million profit for 2015 compared to just $2 million for the men.
 And for the 2016 fiscal year?
 The wildly popular women’s team helped swing what the USSF expected to be a loss of just under $500,000 to $17.7 million in profit.